 In North America, power plants that run on 100% renewable energy certificates are just the first step in our global quest to increase the use of renewables.

 Another way to make a real impact in terms of future sustainability is through our everyday actions and specifically, in the way we carry out our employee-focused events.

-To make for a truly sustainable event from start to finish, we’ve set off to cover 100% of the event’s energy requirements from the Rhode Island Convention Center through renewable energy certificates issued by our Woods Hill solar plant in Connecticut.
+To make for a truly sustainable event from start to finish, we’ve set out to cover 100% of the event’s energy requirements from the Rhode Island Convention Center through renewable energy certificates issued by our Woods Hill solar plant in Connecticut.

-We’ve also put in place a series of sustainable hacks for everyday actions, including: reduction in food waste, by donating all edible leftovers to a local soup kitchen; recycling unused shampoo and soap from guest rooms, thanks to a collaboration with Clean The World, an NGO providing personal hygiene products to poorer segments of the population; and last but not least, reducing waste through sensible actions like handing out straws only on request and swapping wasteful plastic water bottles for reusable ones with dedicated filling stations.
+We’ve also put in place a series of sustainable actions, including: reduction food waste, by donating all edible leftovers to a local soup kitchen; recycling unused shampoo and soap from guest rooms, thanks to a collaboration with Clean The World, an NGO providing personal hygiene products to poorer segments of the population; and last but not least, reducing waste through sensible actions like handing out straws only on request and swapping wasteful plastic water bottles for reusable ones with dedicated filling stations.

-This 100% green event was a further testimony to our commitment in generating an in-depth analysis for every facet of our business activities and value chain, with the ultimate goal of operating in an ever-more sustainable way.
+This 100% green event was a further testimony to our commitment to generating an in-depth analysis for every facet of our business activities and value chain, with the ultimate goal of operating in an ever-more sustainable way.